rbind/yutani/content/post/2019-01-11-a-tip-to-debug-ggplot2.md

 ## YMMV

 That's all for this posts.
 But, I guess there are many alternative ways to achieve this, and I'm almost sure, at the end of the developer day, I will feel shame to have published this post, which just describes my debug skill is so poor...
-I'm really looking forward to learning others.
+I'm really looking forward to learning from others.
 See you there!